jpcprojects/jpcprojects.github.io/_posts/2023/2023-07-29-rsat_offline_installation.md

 ## Conclusion

 Congratulations!
 You have successfully installed and configured RSAT on an offline Windows 11 machine.
-Now you can remotely manage Windows Servers using RSAT tools, even without direct internet access on the target machine.
+Now you can remotely manage Windows computers using RSAT tools, even without direct internet access on the target machine.